The City of Karratha Ranger Services can be contacted 24/7 on 9186 8555.

 Download the Responsible Cat Ownership Brochure (0.5mb PDF)

-We know off road vehicles are popular for recreation in the Pilbara but we also need to protect our foreshores and sand dunes from the erosion they can cause.
-Driving vehicles on sand dunes like those at Back Beach is prohibited and rangers have been issuing infringements to make sure we don't ruin our beautiful foreshore.
+We know off road vehicles are popular for recreation in the Pilbara but we also need to protect our foreshores and sand dunes from erosion.
+Driving vehicles on sand dunes like those at Back Beach is prohibited and rangers have the power to issue infringements to ensure the integrity of our coastline.